Fireweed is a native, erect perennial forb growing four to six feet high on smooth green stems that are usually without branching.

 Below: Fall color can be a beautiful pinkish-red.

-Notes: Eloise Butler's records show that she obtained plants of this species from Malden, Mass. on Sept.
+Notes: Eloise Butler's records show that she obtained plants of Fireweed from Malden, Mass. on Sept.
 4th, 1909; from Gillett's Nursery, Southwick MN on April 29, 1912 and again on Sept.
 15, 1924 from Hillman, MN in "the vicinity of Sullivan Lake".
 Her earliest sources are explained in the paragraph below.
 Her records also show that she planted seeds of this species on Oct.
-1, 1925.
+1, 1925 and more in 1927, '28, '30 and '32.
 On July 24, 1933 Martha Crone, as the new temporary curator of the Garden, planted a specimen obtained in Anoka, MN.
 Gertrude Cram sent seedlings of the plant to Martha Crone in August 1934.
 She collected these on Isle Royal.
 Mrs. Cram noted to Martha that "Miss Butler said nothing would ever induce it to grow for her but I thought you might like to make another attempt."(Letter to Martha Crone posted from Isle Royal, August 1934).
 [Perhaps Miss Butler planted in the wrong habitat - today it does well in the Upland Garden.]
 Martha later planted the species in 1946, '47, and '49.

 Eloise Butler writes in her 1911 draft work - A Wild Botanic Garden - about her attempts to obtain this plant for the Garden.
 She wrote "I thought that this showy flower would have a fine effect massed in the meadow against the background of tamaracks."
 Her first attempt to obtain plants from Massachusetts resulted, in 1907, in the wrong plant being sent.
 In 1908 while visiting relatives in Massachusetts, she could not find the plant.
 But on the train returning to Minneapolis she reports there was a train "wreck" near Mackay Ontario and the whole day was spent waiting for repairs.
 Looking out the train window she spotted Fireweed, and promptly collected a bunch in her suitcase.
 She later discovered another source beyond White Bear Lake, MN.
 [Read her entire report]